aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 #### Using modal in ListTab Module

-To use your modal in ListTab module (remember, the modal will open when the user clicks 'Add Item' button in the ListTab), add following updates to *src/app/listTab/listTab.module.ts*:
+To use your modal in ListTab module (remember that the modal will open when the user clicks 'Add Item' button in the ListTab), add make the following changes to *src/app/listTab/listTab.module.ts*:

 1- Import ListItemModal:
 ```javascript